 Don't fall victim to Skippy's "natural" label.
 All the sugar in this PB spread is added.
 There are much healthier peanut butter options available!

-Welch's grape juice might bring on all the nostalgia from your childhood and it's "100% grape juice" message on the label might have you thinking this is a healthy option.
-But one serving of this juice has 36 grams of sugar—with 23 of those grams being added sugars.
+A glass of fruit juice might bring on all the nostalgia from your childhood and the "all natural" message on the label might have you thinking this is a healthy option.
+But one serving of this juice has 25 grams of sugar—with 23 of those grams being added sugars.
 That's more added sugar than you'll get from a Hershey's Cookies 'N' Creme Bar…